wp-plugins/ik-facebook/readme.txt

 == Changelog ==

 = 1.1 =
-* Feature: Adds ability to embed Like Box, without Feed
+* Feature: Adds ability to embed Like Button, without Feed
-* Feature: Adds functions to output Feed and / or Like Box in theme files
+* Feature: Adds functions to output Feed and / or Like Button in theme files
 * Clarifies installation instructions
 * Simplifies setup process